Free up storage space on your Mac

 Earlier versions of macOS: Choose Apple menu > About This Mac, then click Storage.

-Your Mac can optimize storage by using iCloud to automatically make more storage space available when needed.* And you can use built-in utilities to quickly find and delete files, apps, books, movies, and other items that are taking up space, then delete items you no longer need.
+Your Mac can optimise storage by using iCloud to make more storage space available automatically when needed.* And you can use built-in utilities to quickly find and delete files, apps, books, films and other items that are taking up space, then delete items you no longer need.

-macOS Ventura or later: Learn how to optimize storage space
+macOS Ventura or later: Find out how to optimise storage space

-Earlier versions of macOS: Learn how to optimize storage space
+Earlier versions of macOS: Find out how to optimise storage space

 Move or delete files